 This is the first in what I hope will be an education series of features on the basics of audio from our guest writer, Yuri.
-Today’s topic is really the building blocks of audio and that is all about audio physics.
+Today’s topic is really the building blocks of audio and that is all about audio physics and electrical theories.
 Basically what drives all our audio gear to work and create sound.

 Please note these articles are currently available on Yuri’s website and he has very kindly agreed to allow us to republish them for you guys to digest on Headfonics.